 3. A Low-Carb Diet

 A low-carb meal plan may sound like a complex diet to those who are fond of their pizzas and pasta and desserts.
 The low-carb diet aims at depleting glycogen stores by severely restricting carbohydrates.
 The leads to ketosis, which is essentially a metabolic process wherein the body burns stored fat in the absence of sugars.
+The higher protein consumption is also highly satiating and reduces cravings, binges and spontaneous food intake.7

 The low-carb diet is also effective in attaining instant weight loss as the body starts to use the fat stores for energy since only 20 grams of dietary carbs intake is allowed daily.
 Low-carb diets are in particular effective in reducing inflammatory diseases like insulin resistance, diabetes, heart disease and hypertension.
 It can also alleviate gastrointestinal problems that are related to intake of sugars and certain allergies, chronic pain and immune system weaknesses.8

 The low carbohydrate diet is appealing to many as it leads to greater weight loss, reduction in serum triglyceride levels and increases in good cholesterol.
 The most significant concern with a low carb diet is that the increase in fat intake can have detrimental effects on serum lipid levels.
-It is helpful to monitor the serum
+It is helpful to monitor the serum lipid profiles while on this diet to keep a watch on the triglyceride levels.

 Also, the symptoms that can occur at the initiation phase of the diet that include weakness, headaches, constipation and muscle cramps are short lived and may be reduced by copious fluid intake, consumption of allowed amounts of vegetables and daily multivitamin and mineral supplements.
 9